xeolabs/xeometry-guide/viewerBookmarks.md

 }
 ````

+For compactness, a bookmark only saves state that differs from the defaults.
+Therefore, our bookmark only saved the
+updates that we programmed, such as the camera position, the model we loaded, its rotation, and the two hidden objects.

 We can now load the bookmark back into our viewer, or into a different viewer, to restore the scene that we
 created programmatically earlier: